Tyrus Thompson: Seattle Seahawks

 On August 21, 2017, Thompson signed with the Seattle Seahawks.
 His contract expired on January 4, 2018.

 Personal life

 Thompson is the son of Raymond and Yolanda Thompson.
 He was born in Germany while his father was stationed abroad as a paratrooper in the U.S. Army.
 He chose his jersey number in honor of the year his mother was born.
-He has two siblings Kaela Thompson and Breya Thompson.
+He has two siblings.